OpenEnergyPlatform/academy/docs/courses/09_peer_review.md

 !!! note

-    The Open Peer Review on the OEP is under current development!
+    The Open Peer Review on the OEP is currently under development!

 ## For whom is this training and what can you learn?